gabrocheleau/merkle-patricia-trees-examples/README.md

 Now let's suppose that I'm provided with various pieces of information, some that I trust, and some that I don't.
 Here's what I know from a trustworthy source:

+- The tree contains key-value pair "testKey" : "testValue"
-- There exists is a branch node with hash: <Buffer 70 b3 d0 20 ad 85 8f d6 00 28 a4 23 e9 8f 1d 99 c5 37 cd b9 1f 27 49 16 40 06 6f ea c7 9c 2f 72>.
+- There also exists a branch node with hash: `<Buffer 70 b3 d0 20 ad 85 8f d6 00 28 a4 23 e9 8f 1d 99 c5 37 cd b9 1f 27 49 16 40 06 6f ea c7 9c 2f 72>`.
-- The path to reach this branch node is "testKey", and its value is "testValue".
+- The path corresponding to this branch node is "testKey000".
 - This branch node contains at least one valid branch.
-This branch is located at index 4, with value [ <Buffer 31>, <Buffer 74 65 73 74 56 61 6c 75 65 31> ] (equivalent to key-value pair "testKey0001": "testValue1")
+This branch is located at index 4, with value [ `<Buffer 31>`, `<Buffer 74 65 73 74 56 61 6c 75 65 31>` ] (equivalent to key-value pair "testKey0001": "testValue1")

 Now, I'm getting conflicting information from two other shady sources: